gadammmer/s3files/README.md

-# Repo to extract files from s3 and ec2
+# Repo to extract files from ec2